-First of all, did you ever thought of this topic as an employee who ensuring the quality of the product and worrying to release your product almost bug free to UAT.
-Yes, I am talking about testers who thinks upside down when comes to test planning in a new testing engagement.
+First of all, did you ever thought of this topic as an employee who ensuring the quality of the product and worrying to release your product almost bug-free to UAT?
+Yes, I am talking about testers who think upside down when it comes to test planning in a new testing engagement.

 “What is the architecture I am looking at?”